 - a.
 Proprietors', applicants', and owners' names, addressed and telephone numbers. - b.
 Description of the proposed project or use, type of building or structures, and name of proposed development, if applicable. - c.
 Scale, north arrow, location map and date of site plan. - d.
 Details of the proposed changes to the use or structure in question. - e.
 Locations of existing landscaping, lighting, parking, refuse collection, and other information pertinent to the project or necessary to determine compliance with ordinance requirements. - f.
 Gross acreage and building figures. - g.
 Zoning classification of petitioners' parcel and all abutting parcels. - h.
-Any other information deemed necessary by the planning director to confirm compliance with the requirements of this ordinance and the standards of section 12.5.
+Any other information deemed necessary by the planning director to confirm compliance with the requirements of this ordinance and the standards of Sec.
+12.5

-Sec.
+SEC.
 12.3.
-Site plan review procedures.
+SITE PLAN REVIEW PROCEDURES.